Sk3W3d/yet-another-board-game/README.md

  6. Temparary game status can be saved in an txt file and the players can resume the game. (code requirement 4)

 ## Game Development plan:
- 1. Gamemap.cpp will be firstly developed.
+ 1. gamemap.cpp will be firstly developed.
 This cpp will generate the gamemap, and will contain the methods including gamemap output, random element generation, character position output, detect if the character is out of map.
- 2. Gameplay.cpp will be then developed.
+ 2. gameplay.cpp will be then developed.
 This cpp will execute all gameplay logics, including creating a new game, choosing player number, playing the game, and storing and reading game status.
- 3. Characters.cpp will be developed lastly.
+ 3. character.cpp will be developed lastly.
 This cpp will record all properties and abilities of all characters.

 ## --- The following is the game detail. ---
 #### The game details may change during the development process.